EBI-Metagenomics/EukCC/docs/usage/tutorial.rst

 =====================================================
-Tutorial: Assemble, bin and asses eukaryotic bins
+Tutorial: Assemble, bin and assess eukaryotic bins
 =====================================================

 We assume for this tutorial, that you have sequenced